sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_00_configure_lab_environment.md

 1. Verify that Git version 2.48 or later is installed in your lab environment.

-    Run `git --version` in a terminal window to check the version of Git installed.
+    Run the following command in a terminal window to check the installed version of Git:

+    ```bash
+    git --version
+    ```

     If you're running Windows and you want to update Git, you can use the following command: